nxcxlxs/SensNexus_data_analysis/1_exploratory_analysis/README.md

 ## Overview

-This script performs spectral dissimilarity analysis on Vis-NIR-SWIR reflectance spectra of pristine and colored microplastic samples.
+The `exploratory_analysis.R` script performs spectral dissimilarity analysis on Vis-NIR-SWIR reflectance spectra of pristine and colored microplastic samples.
 It computes pairwise dissimilarities between mean group spectra using five complementary metrics, organizes results by experimental context, and ranks polymer comparisons from most to least dissimilar.